U.S.'s Mnuchin to visit China next week for trade talks - CNBC interview

 “I don’t think it would be productive to speculate on the outcome because we have a lot of work left to do ...
 If we can’t get to the deadline, that’s not because we haven’t worked around the clock,” Mnuchin said.

+Chinese Vice Premier Liu, during last week’s talks with Trump, promised further Chinese purchases of soybeans.
+Since then, Beijing bought 2.6 million tonnes of the product.

+Before the trade war, U.S. sold more than 30 million tonnes of soybeans to China annually.

-Reporting by Susan Heavey; Writing by Mohammad Zargham; Editing by Jeffrey Benkoe
+Reporting by Susan Heavey and Humeyra Pamuk; Writing by Mohammad Zargham; Editing by Jeffrey Benkoe